digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/bond-extension.rst

 - The :ref:`RollConventionEnum <type-daml-finance-interface-types-date-rollconvention-rollconventionenum-73360>`
   defines whether dates are rolled on month end or on a given date of the month.
-In our example above we went for the latter option.
+In our example above, we went for the latter option.
 - The :ref:`StubPeriodTypeEnum <type-daml-finance-interface-types-date-schedule-stubperiodtypeenum-69372>`
   allows you to explicitly specify what kind of stub period the bond should have.
 This is optional and not used in the example above.
 Instead, we defined the stub implicitly by specifying a